uwacyber/cits1003/cits1003-labs/setting-up-your-laptop.md

 * Non-repudiation

 {% hint style="info" %}
-Submit your flag with the correct answer (e.g., `CITS1003{Confidentiality}` if option 1 was the correct answer).
+Submit your flag with the correct answer (e.g., `CITS1003{Integrity}` if Integrity was the correct answer).
 {% endhint %}

 ### Question 3.
 How was Optus compromised?

 Which is the reason given by third-parties about how Optus was compromised?

-* Advanced Persistent Threat (APT) attacks
+1. Advanced Persistent Threat (APT) attacks
-* Scams such as spam text messages, phishing emails, etc.
+2. Scams such as spam text messages, phishing emails, etc.
-* Lack of authentication and authorization
+3. Lack of authentication and authorization
-* None of the above
+4. None of the above

 {% hint style="info" %}
-Submit your flag with the correct answer, replacing spaces with underscores (e.g., `CITS1003{Type_1}` if option 1 was the correct answer).
+Submit your flag with the correct answer, replacing spaces with underscores (e.g., `CITS1003{1}` if option 1 was the correct answer).
 {% endhint %}

 ### Question 4.
 Mitigation

 What should be done to safeguard businesses from data breaches?

-* Implement, monitor and update customized IT policies and protocols
+1. Implement, monitor and update customized IT policies and protocols
-* Enforce mandatory multi-factor authentication
+2. Enforce mandatory multi-factor authentication
-* Encrypt user data in an end-to-end way
+3. Encrypt user data in an end-to-end way
-* All of the above
+4. All of the above

+{% hint style="info" %}
+Submit your flag with the correct answer, replacing spaces with underscores (e.g., `CITS1003{1}` if option 1 was the correct answer).
+{% endhint %}